How Many Craft Supplies is Too Many?

 3. Make "Use It or Lose It" Projects

 Challenge yourself to create a project using only supplies you already own.
 No new purchases allowed!
-(Okay, unless it’s glue.
-We always need more glue.)
+Alright, crafty friend… it’s time to shop your stash!

 4. Tie It Into a Crafty Membership Community